rnakato/Churros/docs/content/StepbyStep.rst

 .. note::

    - Sample lists that contain both BAM and FASTQ files will not be accepted.
    - BAM files are only accepted in normal mode.
-The spike-in mode ``--spikein'' does not allow BAM files as input.
+The spike-in mode (``--spikein``) does not allow BAM files as input.

 Prepare sample pair list
 -------------------------------------